Early Pregnancy & First Trimester Antenatal Course (4-13 weeks)

 What’s inside the First Trimester course

-You get immediate access to every module — so you can go straight to the bit you need most.
+You get access to everything straight away — so you can go straight to what you need.

-What happens when, what to ask, when to call the EPU, and how to handle unclear or conflicting advice.
+What happens when, what to ask, and when to call.

 How to ask for what you need, and how to carry that into the rest of your pregnancy.